tetrapod00/godot-docs/tutorials/3d/volumetric_fog.rst

   background sky.
 If set to ``0.0``, volumetric fog won't affect sky rendering at all (including FogVolumes).

-Two additional properties are offered in the **Temporal Reprojection** section:
+Two additional properties are offered in the :uisection:`Temporal Reprojection` section:

 - **Temporal Reprojection > Enabled:** Enables temporal reprojection in the volumetric fog.
 Temporal reprojection blends the current frame's volumetric